My research project

 Molecular Photonics based on Chlorophyll Self-Assembled on Graphene and Carbon Nanotubes

-In the early stages of my project I will be investigating the coupling of porphyrins (electron donor in chlorophyll) with various metal centres assembled on carbon nanostructures.
+In the early stages of my project I will be investigating the coupling of porphyrins (electron/energy donor in chlorophyll) with various metal centres assembled on carbon nanostructures that act as a charge/energy acceptor.
 The effect of the linker - covalently bonded or otherwise - will also be studied.

-Prior to my PhD at the Leverhulme Quantum Biology Doctoral Training Centre I completed my MPhys degree at Surrey, working at TRIUMF in Vancouver, Canada computationally investigating kinematic effects within an electron detector.
+Prior to my PhD at the Leverhulme Quantum Biology Doctoral Training Centre I completed my MPhys degree at Surrey, working at TRIUMF particle accelerator centre in Vancouver, Canada.
+There I computationally investigated kinematic effects within an internal conversion electron detector.

 - Novel solar energy solutions